DHTMLX/docs-suite/docs/form/text.md

 # Text

-A control for adding some text.
+A control for adding text to a form.

 ![Text form control displaying a static label and read-only text value in DHTMLX Suite](/img/form/form_text.png)